youscan/virtual-gpu-device-plugin/README.md

-# IMPORTANT!
+# virtual-gpu-device-plugin

-This is a fork of https://github.com/awslabs/aws-virtual-gpu-device-plugin.
+This is a fork of <https://github.com/awslabs/aws-virtual-gpu-device-plugin>.

 AWS's original plugin does not support memory allocation via plugin, but by defining language specific arguments.